Human-Wildlife Conflict Prevention

 Animal Alliance has worked with many organizations and government officials to develop a humane, non-lethal approach to human-geese conflicts.

+Animal Alliance has developed a Habitat Modification & Canada Geese manual to provide information on the habitat needs and natural deterrents of Canada Geese in urban environments.
 Habitat modification through natural landscaping techniques offers both an ecological and humane means of reducing human-goose conflicts in urban, suburban and even agricultural environments.

 The Canadian Wildlife Service’s brochure titled Canada Geese and Farms suggest habitat modification as a mitigation measure.
 The brochure suggests that the farmer “focus efforts on the area between cultivated land and ponds or other wetlands.
 Create natural barriers of trees, brush and shrubs around ponds, wetlands and streams.
 If you have a pond, avoid creating islands or peninsulas which are ideal nesting sites for geese.”